-The Mid-Atlantic Regional Integrated Sciences and Assessments (MARISA) program was established in September 2016 through a five-year grant from the National Oceanic and Atmospheric Administration (NOAA).
+The Mid-Atlantic Regional Integrated Sciences and Assessments (MARISA) program was MARISA was established in September 2016 through a five-year cooperative agreement with the National Oceanic and Atmospheric Administration (NOAA).
 MARISA supports integrated, flexible processes for building adaptive capacity to climate variability and change in diverse settings in the Mid- Atlantic region, with an initial focus on the Chesapeake Bay Watershed.

 Click here to see our flyer, which we encourage you to share with others.